shivanidotcom/House_price_prediction/README.md

-# House_price_prediction
+# House_price_prediction && Marks_prediction
-The competition goal is to predict sale prices for homes .
+The competition goal is to predict sale prices for homes and marks.
 You’re given a training and testing data set in csv format.

 <h1>Installation</h1>